A wrongful death lawsuit in Illinois highlights the complexities of the growing number of laws governing the use of cell phones while driving.

 It can be complicated to keep track of all the various laws in different states and localities.
 Three other state-wide laws in Illinois govern the use of phones in a vehicle: drivers under the age of 19, school bus operators transporting children, and anyone in a school zone, are all banned from making calls while behind the wheel.

 There is no blanket law banning talking on a cell phone while driving, but the state allows local areas to define their own rules.
 Chicago outlawed the practice in 2005; according to the Chicago Tribune, police issued 23,292 tickets in 2010.
-This year, the city went a step further, passing a law in October banning texting and talking while biking.
+The city went a step further, passing a law banning texting and talking while biking.

 Distracted Driving Laws Across the U.S.

 The White House is getting on board, too.
 In 2009, President Obama banned federal employees from texting while driving government vehicles, or while driving any vehicle on government business.
-Commercial truckers and bus drivers nationwide were prohibited from texting last year, and in September the National Transportation Safety Board recommend all cell use be banned for commercial drivers.
+Commercial truckers and bus drivers nationwide were prohibited from texting, and the National Transportation Safety Board recommend all cell use be banned for commercial drivers.

 By Larry Bodine

 At Maya Murphy, P.C., our experienced team of personal injury attorneys is dedicated to achieving the best results for individuals and their families and loved ones whose daily lives have been disrupted by injury.
 Our personal injury attorneys assist clients in New York, Bridgeport, Darien, Fairfield, Greenwich, New Canaan, Norwalk, Stamford, Westport, and throughout Fairfield County.
-If you have any questions relating to an automobile accident claim, driving laws, or a personal injury claim or would like to schedule a free consultation, please contact our Westport office by phone at (203) 221-3100 or via e-mail at JMaya@Mayalaw.com.
+If you have any questions relating to an automobile accident claim, driving laws, or a personal injury claim or would like to schedule a free consultation, please contact Joseph Maya and the other experienced attorneys at our Westport office by phone at (203) 221-3100 or via e-mail at JMaya@Mayalaw.com.